Latisse® eyelash growth

-Introducing Lattice the worlds first FDA approved solution for eyelash growth.
+Introducing Lattice the worlds first FDA approved minimally invasive treatment for eyelash growth.

 LATISSE™ solution is a prescription treatment for hypotrichosis used to grow eyelashes, making them longer, thicker and darker.